mohsen12999/Calendar4Rent/README.md

-# Calender4Rent
+# Calendar4Rent

-- make a calender for renting span with start and end date
+- make a calender for renting Business that have start and end date.

 ## todo

-- [ ] Make table of day
+- [x] Make table of day
-- [ ] add month name
+- [x] add month name
+- [x] add persian font
 - [ ] show today
 - [ ] go to next month
 - [ ] show to month